 Remain At The Scene Of The Accident.
 Drivers involved in motor vehicle accidents must remain at the scene of the accident until all of these requirements are fulfilled.

-In order to find an individual responsible for a hit and run accident, there are certain recommended steps that individual should take, which include the following:
+In order to find an individual responsible for a hit and run accident in the Atlanta area, there are certain recommended steps that individual should take, which include the following:

 Contact Law Enforcement.
 Call the police to the scene of the accident.
 After law enforcement has been provided with all available information about the accident, law enforcement might be able to apprehend the driver who committed the hit run.